 Ferments that last 1 to 4 days

 Short ferments don’t require a specialized container.
 They tend to ferment vigorously for a short period of time.
 Or the fermentation is curbed by refrigerating to prevent the ferment from becoming too sour.

-While it’s fine to use a fido jar or pickle pipe (see the next section) it’s not necessary.
+While it’s fine to use a fido jar or airlock (see the next section) it’s not necessary.
 Often a recycled pasta sauce jar is fine!

 - Any glass jar will work.
 A specialized lid isn’t necessary.

 - Use a smaller jar, glass weight, or zip-top bag filled with water to keep the ingredients submerged.

 - Cover with a loose lid or cloth to prevent bugs or other pests from getting into the ferment.

 - If you want a bit of extra protection, use a pickle pipe.
 They work great for short ferments.

 The longer the ferment the more chance there is for mold or yeast contamination.
 I recommend using a specialized container for any ferment that lasts longer than a week.
 They are really reliable at preventing contamination.
 I even have some ferments stored in my pantry for up to a year or longer!

 Here are the fermentation jars that will help your ferment last for up to a year: